opentelekomcloud-infra/zuul/doc/source/drivers/aws.rst

          Specify that a Zuul executor in the specified zone is used to run jobs with nodes from this label.

+      .. attr:: final

+         Whether the configuration of the label may be updated by values in label-defaults or overidden with a new definition by sections or providers lower in the hierarchy than the point at which the final attribute is applied.

+         .. value:: True

+            The label may not be updated or overidden.

+         .. value:: False

+            The label may be updated or overidden.

+         .. value:: allow-override

+            The label may not be updated by label-defaults but may be explicitly overidden by redefining it in a new 'label' entry.

       .. attr:: host-key-checking
          :type: bool